-I am in love with this wide world.
-Somewhat to my own surprise, I have spelunked in Micronesian sea caves and trekked in the Himalayas, but I am most happy sipping local wine with new friends wherever I find myself.
+Since her early twenties, Anna had a goal to travel to as many countries as years she was old.
+Without divulging her age, she recently reached a number of more than 30 but less than 50.
+Somewhat to her surprise, she has spelunked in Micronesian sea caves and trekked in the Himalayas.
+But really, she's most happy sipping local wine (or arak, or ouzo) wherever she finds herself.
 And writing poetry.
 And sketching.
-And letting the spirit of a place soak through my pores like the steam from a Fez hammam.
-My tagline is: art + word + spirit, and I have played in that equation on six continents.
-Along my travels, I have published books and exhibited paintings.
-I have won a few things and lost many others.
-The best souvenirs I ever brought home fit in my memory and the pages of my journal.
-More particulars at AnnaElkins.com
+And letting the spirit of a place soak through her pores like the steam from a Fez hammam.
+Her tagline is: art + word + spirit, and she plays in that equation on every continent.
+Along her travels, Anna has published books and exhibited paintings.
+She has won a few things and lost many others.
+The best souvenirs she ever brought home fit in the pages of her journal.
+AnnaElkins.com

 Erin Byrne is author of Wings: Gifts of Art, Life, and Travel in France (Travelers’ Tales, 2016), winner of the Paris Book Festival Award for travel genre, editor of Vignettes & Postcards From Paris and Vignettes & Postcards From Morocco (Reputation Books, 2016), and writer of The Storykeeper film.
 Erin’s travel essays, poetry, fiction and screenplays have won numerous awards including three Grand Prize Solas Awards for Travel Story of the Year, the Reader’s Favorite Award, Foreword Reviews Book of the Year Finalist, and an Accolade Award for film.
 Erin is occasional guest instructor at Shakespeare and Company Bookstore in Paris and teaches on Deep Travel trips.
 Her screenplay, Siesta, is in pre-production in Spain, and she is working on the novel, The Red Notebook.
 E-Byrne.com